• Home

 Travel brings wisdom only to the wise.
 It renders the ignorant more ignorant than ever.

-And since I’m on a quest to be learned, whether it’s by sifting through an endless array of quotes about travelling or getting out and taking a ‘road less travelled’ myself, I’ll end with an inspirational quote by Mark Twain, who may be the funniest travel writer ever to tramp abroad.
-And who also wrote A Tramp Abroad, which should be required reading for anyone who has wanderlust in their soul.
+And since I’m on a (hopeless) quest to be wise, whether it’s by sifting through an endless array of quotes about travelling or getting out and taking a ‘road less travelled’ myself, I’ll end this post with an inspirational quote by Mark Twain, who may be the funniest travel writer ever to tramp abroad.

 Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.